gnoswap-labs/gnoswap/README.md

 This repository contains smart contracts (realms) for Gnoswap.
 You can run unit tests, as guided below, to see how it operates.

 _Note: The contracts are currently in active development and are not yet in production.
-We will manage the code through release versions, and an official release of contracts will be announced before our launch._
+We will manage the code through release versions, and an official production version of the contracts will be released prior to the launch._

-## Running Unit Tests
+## Unit Tests

 To run unit tests, follow these steps: